 The Bromeliad arises from its green heart like a cheerful flame.
-It’s almost infeasible that nature should create something so beautiful - yet it has.
+It’s almost infeasible that nature should create something so beautiful — and yet it has.

 Colours and shapes

 Incas, Aztecs and Mayans used almost every part of the plant for food, shelter, fibres and ceremonies.
-As a result, the Bromeliad is viewed as a ‘gift from the gods’ in its native countries.
+As a result, the Bromeliad is viewed as a ‘gift from the gods’ in these countries.
 As a houseplant, Bromeliad represents ‘protection’: a reference to the full, green foliage that surrounds the beautiful coloured part.

 Bromeliads probably developed in the Cretaceous period some 65 million years ago.
 Fossil specimens have been dated to 30 million years ago, so that they can justifiably be considered primaeval.
 Bromeliads originate from the rugged Andes mountains and the warm jungles of Uruguay, but are now found throughout Central and South America.
 Some species grow on the ground, whilst others are epiphytes, meaning the plant grows on trees without extracting nutrients from it, using its leaves and roots to get moisture from the air.
 Belgian merchants brought Bromeliads back to Europe in the 18th century, and those plants formed the basis for the fantastic plants that are available here now.